 When I was listening to the Intelligent Redundant Framework (IRF) presentation from HP during the Tech Field Day 2010 and read the HP/H3C IRF 2.0 whitepaper afterwards, IRF looked like a technology sent straight from Data Center heavens: you could build a single unified fabric with optimal L2 and L3 forwarding that spans the whole data center (I was somewhat skeptical about their multi-DC vision) and behaves like a single managed entity.

-No wonder I started drawing the following highly optimistic diagram when I was updating my Data Center 3.0 webinar, which now includes information on Multi-Chassis Link Aggregation (MLAG) technologies from numerous vendors (as always, attendees of past webinars get free access to updated materials and recordings).
+No wonder I started drawing the following highly optimistic diagram when creating materials for the Data Center 3.0 webinar, which includes information on Multi-Chassis Link Aggregation (MLAG) technologies from numerous vendors.

 - Only devices of the same series can form an IRF.
 How is that different from any other stackable switch vendor?